MichaelHoltonPrice/price_et_al_tikal_rc/README.md

 This will generate the following files:
 -    outputs/FigS2_gm_example.pdf
 -    outputs/create_identif_results_gm_sink.R

+create_identif_results_gm_sink.R contains the print statements from running the script, which indicates whether any identifiability issues were identified (none were).

 ## Create the simulation results
 The simulation results are created in three steps: (1) run "do_simulations.R", (2) use the Oxcal web interface, https://c14.arch.ox.ac.uk/oxcal/, to create the KDE results.
 (3) Run "create_simulation_plots.R".